jometzg/private-event-grid/README.md

     return {"message": "Event sent successfully"}
 ```

 Calling this API, using the HTTP REST Client in VS Code.

+Note that this call uses a simplified approach of using key credendials.
+Best practices for this would mean amending the code could operate with *DefaultAzureCredentials*, but then managed identity will need to be used on the App Service and then a role assignment created to the Event Grid Topic.
+For inbound to this API, in production, a combination of authentication and private endpoint should also be used.

 ```
 POST https://<YOUR_APP_SERVICE_NAME>.azurewebsites.net/create_eventgrid_topic